In Partnership With

 For local lunch recommendations, please see our handy Google map with suggestions.

-The Paideia Institute has reserved a block of single rooms at The Fairfield Inn and Suites by Marriott, available to conference participants at a reduced group rate of $149 per night (not including taxes).
+The Paideia Institute has reserved a block of single rooms at The Fairfield Inn and Suites by Marriott, available to conference participants at a reduced group rate of $159 per night (not including taxes).
 The hotel is conveniently located within walking distance of the Fordham Lincoln Center Campus.
+Use this link to reserve a room.

 The deadline to book with the reduced group rate is January 16, 2019.